 Not be able to be claimed as a dependent on another person’s tax return

-Vehicle Eligibility
+Used Vehicle Eligibility

 Used Vehicles must meet the following criteria to be eligible for a rebate:

 The vehicle must be battery electric vehicle (BEV) or a fuel cell electric vehicle (FCEV).
 A list of eligible vehicle models5 is maintained on the MOR-EV website at https://mor- ev.org/eligible-vehicles.